 It isn't often I try to cook vegan, but a recent guest had my brain in pretzels trying to figure out how to show off my amateur chef skills while conforming to new standards.
 It came off well enough I actually worked hard to use up the leftovers even after the guest shuffled on home.
 One night of this leftovers boogaloo, I used a savory soft tofu concoction (originally made for fried squash blossoms) as a filling for light cornmeal crepes.
-It was a hit, and now this recipe is being promoted up to heavy rotation.
+While it was no longer vegan, it was a hit.
+Now this recipe is being promoted up to heavy rotation.
 Added bonus?
 It's dead simple.

 1 package soft tofu, drained

 1 clove garlic, minced

 1 tsp of salt

 1 tbs. melted butter

 1 romano tomato, diced